asobe/powerapi/README.md

 The Library module defines the API that can be used by user to interact with PowerAPI.

+### Tools

+The Tools module defines two default apps:
+* tool-PowerAPI: powerful tool to launch PowerAPI directly by a command line.
+See all the available options inside the corresponding README.
+* tool-sampling: default app defined to compute and get the energy profile of a processor.
+This tool is based on `stress`command which available on UNIX System.
+See all the details inside the module.

 <h2 id="api-details">API details</h2>

 Process-level energy monitoring is based on a periodically computation that can be expressed via the API.
 Here there are several examples to describe PowerAPI's API: